microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

         az extension add -n ml -y --version 2.2.1
         ```

-- Setup az cli
+- B5.
+Setup az cli

-    - Run follwoing command from the Termianl
+    - Run the following command from the Termianl

         ```bash
         az login
         ```

-    - You need follow the guide to use az cli for the lab
+    - You need to follow the guide to use `az cli` for the lab

         ![](./images/run_mlopsworkshop_azcli006.png)

-        After copy the __code__ from the terminal, open a new tab, go to the link, [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin).
+        After copying the __code__ from the terminal, open a new tab, go to the link, [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin).

         Use the code and follow the instructions to finish the login.

-- After the log in, come back to your terminal

-- Configure subscription and Azure Machine Learning Workspace by running next commands
+- B6.
+After logging into the `az cli`, come back to your terminal and configure the subscription and Azure Machine Learning Workspace by running the following commands:

     ```bash
     az account set -s "<YOUR_SUBSCRIPTION_NAME>"